lapp0/distily/readme.md

 # Distily

-#### In one command, distill an existing model into a smaller or different architecture.
+#### In one command, distill an existing LLM into a smaller or different architecture.

 ## Install